CleyFaye/watchers/README.md

 The command will display some informations about running the requested commands then start outputting each command's output in real time.
-To stop all processes at once, press 'q' in the terminal.
+To stop all processes at once, press 'q' in the terminal (or, alternatively, the widely used but only recently supported `<C-c>`).

 If all process otherwise completes, the watcher will automatically end.